northstowekarate/northstowekarate.github.io/training/fees/index.md

 # Training, Membership and Grading Fees
 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
 Prices are £4 per session for adults and £3 per session for children.

 I'd like families to be able to train together and understand it can be expensive when training in a large group.
-To combat this I'm limiting the price to £10 for groups of three and £12 for groups of four.
+To combat this, I'm limiting the price to £10 for groups of three and £12 for groups of four.

 Payment by bank transfer is preferred.
 Please [contact us](/contact/) for details.